 The subject mentor was brilliant, really supportive and encouraging.
 I was welcomed thoroughly into the department as part of the team and given plenty of extra-curricular opportunities.

 I have had a positive experience at both placement schools and throughout the course that has helped me to develop as a teacher.

 Excellent levels of support from the University.

 Excellent support from tutors and support staff at the University.

 Fantastic support from the University, especially my course tutor!
 A great experience.

 End of course evaluations 2011

 Many of our former trainees have continued to study with us.
-We offer Master's courses in relevant areas such as Education, Leadership, Action Research, Management and Multimedia and e-Learning, which may be followed by a taught doctorate, the EdD or a PhD.
+We offer various MA and an MSc course in relevant areas such as leadership, action research and technology and e-learning.

 Your PGCE may include Master's level modules which may count towards your Master's qualification.